AntonNovikov/rsschool-cv/cv.md

 ---

 ### Briefly About Myself:
+I am 34 years old, I work as a engineer.
 I’m interested in Web Development because this occupation provides endless possibilities for professional growth,<br>
 besides there’s a huge amount of free high quality resources for self-education and a large community of developers.<br>